neuro-actions/mlflow/README.md

 ### `envs`

-List of environment variables, added to the job.
-Empty by default
+List of environment variables added to the job.
+Empty by default.

 #### Example